The Claidi Journals: Queen of the Wolves

+Reception

+In a review of Wolf Queen, Kirkus Reviews said, "Loose ends are tied up with almost painful tidiness", arguing that "while racing through the episodic plot, Lee barely sketches in the remaining characters."

-Plot Summary
+Plot

 After weeks of flying in the Star-ship with her servant/companion Yinyay, Claidi finally reaches the Hulta.
 She rushes to greet them only to find that she has been tricked – after her kidnapping, the Wolf Tower had sent Nemian to the Hulta to tell them that Claidi had arranged the balloons herself.
 The lie is that she was in love with Nemian all along, and wrote love letters to him asking him to take her away from Argul and bring her to the City.
 Because Nemian brought a fake imitation of Claidi's diary containing long passages about how much she loves and misses Nemian, and also of her "plans", the Hulta are convinced that she is a cheat and liar.
 They receive her with disgust and anger, and inform her that after reading her diary Argul left the Hulta forever.
 Blurn is now leader.

 Claidi is devastated, but vows to find Argul and tell him the truth.
 After being informed by Dagger, who visits her in secret, that Argul went north to a town called Panther's Halt, Claidi sets out in the Star-ship.

 Before she reaches the town, the Star-ship abruptly loses its power.
 Yinyay shrinks down to a molecular size, leaving Claidi to travel the last distance to Panther's Halt herself.
 Here she sees Argul during an enormous ceremony, and rushes across town to meet him.
 He disappears for the night, and in the morning Claidi finds out that he has ridden off on his horse.
 She races to follow him on a graff.
 While riding she realises that she is being followed by a mysterious, seemingly friendly, slightly disconcerting man named Jelly whom she met at Panther's Halt.

 The two of them finally stumble upon Argul camping in a field.
 Claidi finds that he is completely cold and indifferent with her, and refuses to hear what she has to say.
 He has a short confrontation with Jelly, who reveals that he is a Wolf Tower man, culminating in Argul knocking out Jelly.
 Then Argul tells Claidi that she may come with him to a town further north, where he will tell her when she can talk to him.
-He warns her to not to touch him, and the two set off.
+He warns her not to touch him, and the two set off.